sethmlarson/sethmlarson.dev/app/markdown/2026-04-18/nintendo-switch-2-storage-prices.md

 <!-- more -->

+Nintendo Patent Watch [published some analysis](https://ninpatentswatch.wordpress.com/2026/04/22/game-card-memory-costs-and-suppliers/) about the new G4 Game Cards.
+Quoting the analysis: “Based on the pricing of several indie physicals for Switch 2, it suggests that the cost (to the publishers) of a 64GB card is around $15, and 16GB about $10”.

 I [created a small Python script](https://gist.github.com/sethmlarson/6daf49f34ec11dbbbecfdef3fd1fcf08) which produces tables of data comparing physical and digital prices comparing different microSD Express cards and their price-per-GB ratios across different Nintendo Switch 2 games.